Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-tasklist/README.md

 ### How filter the activiti apps

-If you want show some specific apps you can specify them through the filtersAppId parameters
+If you want to show some specific apps you can specify them through the filtersAppId parameters

 ```html
 <adf-apps